 - If it’s done wrong, it can be used against you to deny you benefits, including medical treatment.
 For example, if you don’t list all of the body parts AFFECTED by your injury, you could be denied medical treatment for them.
 There’s an art to that.

 - The form asks for a brief description of the injury.
 Doing this the wrong way could be used against you to question if you’re even believable.
 That could happen if you describe an injury that doesn’t seem to tie in the body parts you claim got hurt.

 - You’ve got to know exactly what benefits you’re requesting.
 If you leave one out, you could be prevented from getting it.

 - Do you need a hearing?
 If so, that’s when you really need an experienced workers' compensation attorney.

 Then there’s what might be the trickiest part: officially mailing the insurance company the form—in legal terms, this is called “service.”
 This can be really tricky, and here’s a hint: the official address usually isn’t the claims rep or adjuster’s address.

 In response, the insurance company, usually through its attorney, files a Form 51.
 The Form 51 gives basic reasons why they’d deny your claim and other defenses.
 If they’ve got a lawyer, remember there are now two professionals lined up against you: the adjuster and the attorney.
 And their primary goal is minimizing your claim, giving as few benefits as possible, no matter how bad you are hurt.

 You Don’t Have to Be an Island

 Legal professionals like me really do want to protect your rights, and we are invested in your best interests in your case.
 Of all the things folks do to hurt their cases by going it alone, the worst is waiting too long to get guidance from a work injury attorney like me.
+There's many good reasons to do that.
 It’s bad enough you may now be opposed by your own employer’s insurance company and their attorney.
 Don’t make it worse by being your own enemy.